Egor Kuroptev

-Egor Kuroptev (Его́р Куро́птев, ეგორ კუროპტევი) is a Russian and Georgian political activist and media manager.
+Egor Kuroptev (Его́р Куро́птев, ეგორ კუროპტევი) is a Russian and Georgian media manager and political expert.

-Kuroptev currently holds the position of the director of the "Free Russia Foundation" in South Caucasus.
-Manager of project of fake accounts on social networks "Elf Farm" (ботоферма "Фабрика Эльфов").

-He also produces media project "Пограничная ZONA" ("Border Zone").
-From September, 2019 Kuroptev represents distribution of the German Public broadcaster "Deutsche Welle" in South Caucasus.
+From 2019, Kuroptev headed the South Caucasus office of the Free Russia Foundation.
+In 2025, he ended his work with the foundation and founded EK Strategic Communications Center (EK SCC).

 Career

 Kuroptev started his career in the age of 17 as a head of administration dept at Echo of Moscow news radio in Moscow.

 He produced several media projects such as the Runway Project (Russia), Cosmopolitan.Videoversion (Russia), Main topic TV show (Georgia), etc.

 In 2012, Kuroptev was invited to Georgia to launch a new political talk-show "Main topic" hosted by one of the famous leaders of the Russian opposition Ksenia Sobchak for the state TV company PIK TV.
 In 2013, he produced several charity classical and pop-concerts in Georgia and Azerbaijan.

 In the beginning of 2015, Kuroptev launched and became the General Producer the new media project "Star Media Group", that unites several web and broadcasting media sources covering the EU association agreement, the cooperation between Georgia and NATO and local Georgian politics.
 This media company produced discussions in talk-shows about the current situation regarding conflicts between Russia and Georgia and between Russia and Ukraine.

-From 2017, Kuroptev produced and hosted his own TV show "Пограничная ZONA" (Border Zone) in Russian language.
-The presidents of Georgia and Armenia, a deputy secretary of the United States, ministers of countries of the EU as well as NATO leaders take part in the project on regular basis.
-The project's goal is to counter propaganda and promote unbiased information and opinions on the post Soviet space.
+From 2017, Kuroptev produced and hosted the Russian-language TV show "Пограничная ZONA" (Border Zone).
+The project was aimed at countering propaganda and promoting information and opinion programming in the post-Soviet space.

+Since September 2019, Kuroptev has worked as Deutsche Welle's representative in the South Caucasus..

+During his work with the Free Russia Foundation in the South Caucasus, Kuroptev was also involved in civic and humanitarian initiatives in Georgia.
+Kuroptev, David Katsarava and Sophio Chkonia created the "Strength in Unity" summer camp in Borjomi for Ukrainian refugees and Georgian teenagers living near the occupation line.
+In 2023, together with Katsarava, he became one of the co-founders of LIFELINE.GE, a project that delivers humanitarian aid to residents of Georgian villages along the Russian occupation line..
+The project's assistance covers residents of more than 70 villages near the occupation line and includes deliveries of food, medicine, hygiene items and products for children, as well as support with housing repairs, legal issues and medical treatment.

 Personal life

 Kuroptev was married to Ekaterina Kortikadze.
-As of November 2022, he was married to Ark project activist Anastasia Burakova.
+As of November 2022, he was married to Ark project founder Anastasia Burakova.